Translating surfaces under flows by sub-affine-critical powers of Gauss curvature: Abstract

 \section{Abstract}

-We construct and classify translating surfaces under flows by sub-affine-critical powers of the Gauss curvature.
-This result reveals all translating surfaces which model Type II singularities of closed solutions to the $\alpha$-Gauss curvature flow in $\mathbb{R}^3$ for any $\alpha >0$.
+We classify the surfaces translating under the flows by sub-affine-critical powers of the Gauss curvature.
+This, in particular, lists all translating solitons possibly model Type II singularities for convex closed solutions in all positive powers.
+The surfaces are entire graphs, and therefore our result corresponds to the Liouville theorem for the degenerate Monge--Amp\`ere equations $\det D^2 u=(1+|Du|^2)^{2-\frac{1}{2\alpha}}$ on $\mathbb{R}^2$ in the range $0< \alpha <1/4$.
+The result also reveals that the moduli spaces of solutions are homeomorphic to either Euclidean spaces or cylinders.

-To this end, we show that level sets of a translating surface under the $\alpha$-Gauss curvature flow with $\alpha \in (0,\frac{1}{4})$ converge to a closed shrinking curve to the $\frac{\alpha}{1-\alpha}$-curve shortening flow after rescaling, namely the surface is asymptotic to the graph of a homogeneous polynomial.
-Then, we study the moduli space of translating surfaces asymptotic to the polynomial by using slowly decaying Jacobi fields.